New Jersey Lottery

 The New Jersey Lottery is run by the U.S. state of New Jersey.
-Its In-house draw games are: Pick-3, Pick-4, Jersey Cash 5, Pick-6, Quick Draw, and Cash Pop.
-Its multi-jurisdictional draw games are: Cash4Life, Mega Millions, and Powerball.
+Its In-house draw games are Pick-3, Pick-4, Jersey Cash 5, Pick-6, Quick Draw, and Cash Pop.
+Its multi-jurisdictional draw games are Cash4Life, Mega Millions, and Powerball.
 The Lottery also sells Fast Play and scratch-off tickets.
 The New Jersey Lottery is headquartered at One Lawrence Park Complex in Lawrence Township, Mercer County.

-The largest prize won on a ticket sold in New Jersey was for the March 30, 2018, Mega Millions drawing.
-The annuity value of the ticket was approximately $533,000,000.
-The ticket was sold in Riverdale, Morris County.